Self-care has become a trend.

 Yes, I am coming into your home and walking out with all of your stuff with this one.

 Somewhere along the way, self-care has been packaged quite efficiently as "escape" and "sublimation."
 Fleeting distractions.
 Applause.
 Surface-level smiles.
-Shrouded, cloaked inside the cheerful clatter of brunch mimosa glass toasts, is the large silence.
+Shrouded, cloaked inside the cheerful clatter of brunch mimosa glass toasts, is a significant silence.
 The quieting of neglected tear ducts that have been praying for the last 3 weeks or 3 years that you will genuinely ask yourself, "Where am I hurting…and why?"

 Anything to dodge probing of the painful variety.

-We have been trying to sell the world and, ourselves, artificial imagery of relaxation.
+We have been trying to sell the world and ourselves artificial imagery of relaxation.
 Farce mastery and control.
-Physical polishing in lieu of emotional liberation.
+Physical polishing in place of emotional liberation.
 Inside, our souls are as tense as ever, panting under the pressure of upholding appearances whilst getting away with not healing.
 All you've been doing is carrying on.
 Performing.

 You have to dig deeper, my love.

 This is not to undermine the value of rewarding yourself, celebrating life, and treating your body as the temple it is.
 You deserve to unwind and rest.
 You deserve ALL of the good feels and a break from life's commotion.
 However, these things cannot be done in the place of authentic vulnerability with yourself and deemed "self-care."
 The soul work needs your attention, too.
 Set the ambiance and then please dive inside.

 In a time where we will take our clothes off for social media more easily than we will take our facades off alone, it is imperative to address and undress the root of our issues.
 No longer can we go on calling ourselves Butterflies without earning the metamorphosis.